trustedlogin/client/README.md

    - `{date}` is `YYYY-MM-DD` format
    - The hash is generated using `wp_hash()` using on the `vendor/namespace`, site `home_url()`, and the day of the year (`date('z')`).
 The point of the hash is to make log names harder to guess (security by obscurity).

+## Hooks

+### `trustedlogin/{namespace}/login/refused`

+Runs after the identifier fails security checks.
+Could be triggered for the following reasons:

+- The site is in lockdown mode (brute force attacks detected)

 ## FAQ

 ### WordPress.org compliance